Design and characterization of electronic fractals

-The atomic sites in the first three generations of the \Spi triangle are modeled as $s$-orbitals, for which electron hopping between nearest- and next-nearest neighbor sites is defined.
-The parameters used are $e_s=-0.1$ eV for the on-site energy, $t=0.12$ eV for the NN-hopping and $t'/t = 0.08$ for the NNN-hopping, similar to the values reported in Ref.~\citeS{Manoharan2}.
-Furthermore, we included an overlap integral $s=0.2$ between nearest neighbors and solved the generalized eigenvalue equation $H | \psi \rangle = E \mathcal{S} | \psi \rangle$, where $\mathcal{S}$ is the overlap-integral matrix.
-The local density of states is calculated at each specific atomic site and a Lorentzian energy-level broadening of $\Gamma =0.8$ eV is included to account for bulk scattering.
-For the simulation of the LDOS maps, the same energy-level broadening was used and the LDOS at each site was multiplied with a Gaussian wave function of width $\sigma = 0.65 a$, where $a = 1.1\,$nm is the distance between two neighboring sites.
+\textbf{Tight-binding calculations} \\ The atomic sites in the first three generations of the \Spi triangle \cite{Sierpinski} are modeled as $s$-orbitals, for which electron hopping between nearest-neighbor and next-nearest-neighbor sites is defined.
+The parameters used are $e_s=-0.1$ eV for the on-site energy, $t=0.12$ eV for the nearest-neighbor hopping and $t'/t = 0.08$ for the next-nearest-neighbor hopping, similar to the values reported in Ref.~[\!\!\citenum{Manoharan}].
+Furthermore, we included an overlap integral $s=0.2$ between nearest-neighbors and solved the generalized eigenvalue equation $H | \psi \rangle = E \mathcal{S} | \psi \rangle$, where $\mathcal{S}$ is the overlap-integral matrix.
+The LDOS is calculated at each specific atomic site and a Lorentzian energy-level broadening of $\Gamma =0.80$ eV is included to account for bulk scattering.
+For the simulation of the LDOS maps, the same energy-level broadening was used and the LDOS at each site was multiplied with a Gaussian wavefunction of width $\sigma = 0.65 a$, where $a = 1.1\,$nm is the distance between two neighboring sites.